luapower/website/www/md/luapower-git.md

 `git config --global url."ssh://git@github.com/luapower/".insteadOf https://github.com/luapower/`

 > __Tip:__ Add multigit to your PATH so you can type `mgit` instead of `./mgit`.
-Then won't have to clone luapower into the same directory where you cloned multigit and you will be able to use multigit for other things too.
+Then you won't have to clone luapower into the same directory where you cloned multigit and you will be able to use multigit for other things too.
 On Linux and OSX you can do this with:
 `sudo ln -s /path/to/multigit/mgit /usr/local/bin/`.